Fig77/Weather-API/README.md

 * Current live version [here](https://fig77.github.io/weather-api/)
 * Write a location in the searchbar, and press enter or the search img.
 * Input can take several formats, but the one recomended is 'City, Country'.
-* You can switch from celsius to fahrenheit by clicking the switch button below.
+* You can switch from Celsius to Fahrenheit by clicking the switch button below.
 No need to redo the search.

 <!-- ROADMAP -->